sourcegraph/handbook/content/people-ops/expenses.md

 # Submitting expenses

+## Invoices

+For bills above $1,000, or for bills that require invoicing (versus using a personal credit card and expensing), please refer to the finance handbook's guide for [getting invoices paid](../ops/finance/payables.md#getting-invoices-paid).

 ## Submit expenses every month

 Teammates should submit expenses at the end of every month, ideally in a single report for the full month.